chamilad/pihole-restore/README.md

 ![restore](./img/restore.png)

+The motivation to write this tool was the absence of a `restore` command in the `pihole` CLI shipped with Pi-hole.

 ## Compile Time Dependencies

 1. `glibc` - At most v2.28 (since the oldest pihole setup I could get my hands